 A project manager – the point of contact for Hcéres – accompanies the panel of experts for the entire evaluation and ensures compliance with Hcéres’ principles and methods.

 - two meetings (at the beginning and end of the visit) with the President of the institution in charge of the cluster, who presents the strategy of his or her institution and the results of its self-evaluation (at the beginning of the visit) and answers several additional questions asked by the panel of experts (at the end of the visit);

-- individual interviews with a selection of key actors and stakeholders in the cluster, including members and partners of the cluster, local and metropolitan authorities, research bodies involved with the cluster, heads of departments, representatives of teaching and research staff, administrative and technical staff, students, etc.
+- individual interviews with a selection of key actors and stakeholders and partners, the cluster, local and metropolitan authorities, research bodies involved with the cluster, heads of departments, representatives of teaching and research staff, administrative and technical staff, students, etc.

 The interviews are carried out in the presence of the entire panel or with sub-groups consisting of at least two experts.

 Regular in camera sessions are held during the visit to enable panel members to share all the information gathered during the interviews and the associated analyses, and to produce the evaluative judgements that will form the backbone of the evaluation report.